5-1_01_header_Toronto-GettyImages-2

 Regular monitoring and evaluation are recommended for patients with hypertrophic cardiomyopathy (HCM)1,2

-• Patients should be monitored and evaluated at a frequency that is determined by the severity of their disease, age, and symptoms.1*
+Patients should be monitored and evaluated at a frequency that is determined by the severity of their disease, age and symptoms.1,2*

-24-hour ambulatory (Holter) electrocardiogram is recommended every 1 to 2 years in patients with HCM who have no previous evidence of ventricular tachycardia1-3
+24-hour ambulatory (Holter) electrocardiogram is recommended every 1 to 2 years in patients with HCM who have no previous evidence of ventricular tachycardia

-Cardiopulmonary exercise testing (which includes parameters such as ventilatory efficiency and anaerobic threshold) with simultaneous measurement of respiratory gases (e.g., peak oxygen consumption [pVO2]) can provide objective evidence for worsening disease and may be considered every 2 to 3 years1,3
+Includes parameters such as ventilatory efficiency and anaerobic threshold with simultaneous measurement of respiratory gases (e.g., peak oxygen consumption [pVO2])

 Other measures to evaluate treatment and follow patients with symptomatic HCM/obstructive HCM include: